-The site map provided as Figure B-1 illustrates the facility's activities including the facility boundary, structures, impervious surfaces, industrial activity areas, spills, operational areas, and drainage patterns, stormwater controls, monitoring locations, outfalls and direction of the receiving stream.
+The site map provided as Figure B-1 illustrates the facility's activities including the following: facility boundary, structures, impervious surface, industrial activity areas, operational areas, drainage pattern, stormwater controls, monitoring location, outfall, and nearby receiving water.

-As required by the 2021 MSGP, the following information specific to the facility is either shown on the site map or provided elsewhere in this SWPPP.
+As required by the 2021 MSGP, the following information specific to the facility is either shown on the site map or contained within additional information provided in this SWPPP.